 The Sumerian story of Gilgamesh and Innana to make their trips to the Netherworld, looking for the tree of life, could be interpreted as a close cultural dependency of Middle East.
-It explains the emergence of both the Western Kambojan and Hiong-nu power elite in the next development of the Southeast Asia.
+It explains the emergence of both the Western Kambojan and Hiong-Nu power elite in the next development of the Southeast Asia.
 Their incursion was however not limited through the southern passage but also from the north through Central Asia where they got their identities as Tai.
 The Siam chronicles are by far the only sources of information about the settlement of the Sakan immigrants in Southeast Asia (ASiam1: Chronicle de Simhanati: Chronicle de Suvann Kahamdeng).
-Since the earliers accounts were not dated, precaution had to be made in including these accounts along the local development of Southeast Asia.
+Since the earlier accounts were not dated, precaution had to be made in including these accounts along the local development of Southeast Asia.

-King Simhanati and the Formation of Xiang Saen *
+King Simhanati and the Formation of Xiang-Saen

 Due to their geographical locality in approximation to Central Asia, the Northern Siam countries had, in particular, rich Tai incursion' s accounts recorded in their ancient tradition.
-As indicated in the chronicles, the incursion was mostly due to the Tai leadership that should not be confused with mass migration as formulated in the Tai Migration theory by some modern scholars.
-Mentioned to be from Parthia (known in Tai tradition as Daya desa), they came to top themselves over the Lawa communities and in the process established their kingdoms.
+As indicated in the chronicles, the incursion was mostly due to the Tai leadership that should not be confused with mass migration as formulated in the Tai Migration theory later by modern scholars.
+Mentioned to be from Parthia (known in Tai tradition as Daya-Desa), they came to top themselves over the Lawa communities and in the process established their kingdoms.
 According to the chronicle, the early Sakan development of Southeast Asia started since the invasion of Southeast Asia by the Ho king, Mahadhamma.
 The chronicle however recorded little development in northern Siam countries since most Lawa tribesmen were not bent to receive his teaching.
 The next Tai incursion that made a real impact was not direct from Central Asia, but from the Gangetic India (ASiam1: Chronicle de Simhanati: Chronicle de Simhanati).
-Unlike the early accounts, the settlement of king Simhanati at Xiang Saen was fully dated .
-The event took place at 674 BC during the time that the Koshans had already established themselves at Gangetic India, side by side with the Nandas before the Buddhist era.
+Unlike the early accounts, the settlement of king Simhanati at Xiang-Saen was fully dated.
+The event took place at 674 BC during the time that the Kushans had already established themselves at Gangetic India, side by side with the Nandas before the Buddhist era.
 It was contemporary to the emerging of the Saka-satraps along the Ganges River where the Kingdom of Kusala was found nearby Indrapath.
 The chronicle credited the expansion of the Saka control over Southeast Asia to the king named Divakara.

 In the year Kot Chai 17 of Mahasakaraja, there was a monarch named Divakara, Chief of Daya, reigning in Nagara Tai Tet or Rajagaha Nagara Luang.